CaptainASIC/Singularity-Launcher/README.md

 3. **Container Management**: Use the footer controls to start, stop, or restart containers.
 4. **Exit**: Safely shut down the application and optionally stop running containers.

+### Accessing Ollama Web UI

+After starting the Ollama service:

+1. Wait for both the Ollama and Open WebUI containers to start
+2. Open your web browser and navigate to http://localhost:3000
+3. The web interface will automatically connect to your local Ollama instance
+4. You can now interact with your models through the user-friendly interface

 ### Hardware-Optimized Containers

 Singularity Launcher automatically detects your hardware and selects the appropriate container configuration: